 The Attingham Trust

 The Attingham Trust is an educational charitable trust.
-It offers specialised study courses, primarily for people professionally engaged in the study, care and interpretation of historic houses and palaces and their collections and garden and landscape settings, whether they work in the museum, university, historic house, or conservation sector.
+It offers specialised study courses for those who are professionally engaged in the study, care and interpretation of historic houses and palaces and their collections and garden and landscape settings, whether they work in the museum, university, historic house, or conservation sector.

 Who set it up?

-The first Attingham Summer School was set up in 1952 to offer American curators the opportunity to become acquainted with the fabric and contents of British country houses.
+The first Attingham Summer School was set up in 1952 to offer American curators the opportunity to become acquainted with the realities and complexities of British country houses.
 Many of them had country house material in their museums.
-The school’s founders were Helen Lowenthal, founder of the Education Department at the Victoria and Albert Museum, and Sir George Trevelyan, a pioneer of adult education and Warden of Attingham Park.
+The school’s founders were Helen Lowenthal, founder of the Education Department at the Victoria and Albert Museum, and Sir George Trevelyan, a pioneer of the adult education movement and Warden of Attingham Park, Shropshire.
 A Summer School has been organised every year since that date and its alumni base has expanded internationally.
 Helena Hayward, Dr Geoffrey Beard, Annabel Westman, Lisa White and Giles Waterfield are among the notable scholars to have directed the Summer School.

 What courses does the Trust provide?